arbasha/InvoiceApp/README.md

 > - Java 1.7
 > - Java Swing
 > - Hibernate for (ORM)
-> - MS Access DB (Thanks to UCanAccess and HxttAccessDialect, Java developers can use Hibernate ORM to read/write Microsoft Access databases.
+> - MS Access DB (Thanks to UCanAccess and HxttAccessDialect, Java developers can use Hibernate ORM to read/write Microsoft Access databases)
 > - Apache POI
 > - VBS to send auto mails using outlook.